sugarlabs/musicblocks-v4/src/components/palette/README.md

     };
 ```

-If the openedSection is equal to the section user is clicking on, the function hides that opened section and setOpenedSection to -1.
+If the openedSection is equal to the section user clicks on, the function hides that opened section and setOpenedSection to -1.
 Otherwise, the function changes the selectedSection and setOpenedSection to the section user has clicked on.

 ### PaletteBlocks.ts
 The blocks in the new version of musicBlocks are divided into 2 categories:
 <ol>
-<li> high Shelf Blocks : The high shelf blocks contains the blocks that are mostly used by the user and can be easy found.
+<li> high Shelf Blocks: The high shelf blocks contain the blocks mostly used by the user and can be easily found.
-<li> low Shelf Blocks : The high shelf blocks contains the blocks that are rarely used and can be grouped together with other blocks.
+<li> low Shelf Blocks: The high shelf blocks contain blocks that are rarely used and can be grouped with other blocks.
 </ol>

 The blocks are stored in the following format:

 Type | Description
 -- | --
-string | The block is a high shelf block and the string stores the block name.
+string | The block is a high shelf block, and the string stores the block name.
 [string] : string[] | The block is a low shelf block.
 It is stored in an hashmap, the key stores the name of the groups of blocks and the values stores the blocks in that group.

-The `blockList` is an array of both the formats.
+The `blockList` is an array of both formats.

 The low shelf blocks are stored in an accordion, and the `openAccordion(highShelf)` function is defined to toggle between closing and opening the accordion with `highShelf` name as a parameter.

-This view Model calls th PopUp View to render the blocks in low and high shelf.
+This view Model calls the PopUp View to render the blocks in low and high shelf.

 ## Palette View
 The view contains the scss file and the JSX files to render and style the palettes.
 There are 4 views and their corresponding scss files. <br/>